Is Distance Running Bad For You?

 With regards to the seeds of doubt your friends and family are trying to plant in your mind:

 There is plenty of scientific evidence which suggests that exercise is good for you.
-Running is a great sport and no exception to the rule.
+Running is a great sport.

 Yes, there is probably a small minority of people for whom running is not a good sport to do, because they already have bad backs, bad knees etc.